ckeditor/ckeditor5/docs/getting-started/setup/working-with-typescript.md

 CKEditor&nbsp;5's API is extensive and complex, but using TypeScript can make it easier to work with.

-You can use {@link framework/development-tools/package-generator/typescript-package package generator} to scaffold TypeScript-based plugins.
+You can use the {@link framework/development-tools/package-generator/typescript-package package generator} to scaffold TypeScript-based plugins.